roboll/helmfile/README.md

 Under the covers, Helmfile executes `helm upgrade --install` for each `release` declared in the manifest, by optionally decrypting [secrets](#secrets) to be consumed as helm chart values.
 It also updates specified chart repositories and updates the dependencies of any referenced local charts.

 For Helm 2.9+ you can use a username and password to authenticate to a remote repository.
+WARNING - repository password will be exposed unmasked in console using literal value or environment variable.

 ### diff